nejohnson/format/doc/ManPage.md

   * An optional fixed-point modifier that specifies the widths of the integer and fractional parts of the argument to the k conversion.
 It is ignored for all other conversion specifiers.
 A fixed-point modifier starts with `{` and ends with `}`.
-Within the parentheses are an optional integer width specifier, a period (.), and an optional fractional width specifier.
-Both specifiers are non-negative decimal integers, or asterisks `*` (described later) where negative values are interpreted as zero.
+Within the parentheses are an integer width specifier, a period (.), and a fractional width specifier.
+Both specifiers are non-negative decimal integers, or asterisks `*` (described later) where negative values are interpreted as the minimum field value.

   * An optional length modifier that specifies the size of the argument.